lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The Extension variant illustrated in {{code-extensions}} is intended only for use within CRMF CSRs and MUST NOT be used within X.509 certificates due to the privacy implications of publishing Evidence about the end entity's hardware environment.
 See {{security-considerations}} for more discussion.

-The `certs` contains a set of certificates that is intended to validate the contents of an Evidence statement contained in `evidence`, if required.
-The set of certificates should contain the object that contains the public key needed to directly validate the `evidence`.
-The remaining elements should chain that data back to an agreed upon trust anchor used for attestation.
+The `certs` field contains a set of certificates that is intended to validate the contents of an Evidence statement contained in `evidence`, if required.
+The set of certificates should contain the certificate that contains the public key needed to directly validate the `evidence`.
+Additional certificates may be provided, for example, to chain the Evidence signer key  back to an agreed upon trust anchor.
 No order is implied, it is up to the Attester and its Verifier to agree on both the order and format of certificates contained in `certs`.

-A CSR MAY contain one or more instances of `attr-evidence` or `ext-evidence`.
-This means that the `SEQUENCE OF EvidenceBundle` is redundant with the ability to carry multiple `attr-evidence` or `ext-evidence` at the CSR level;
-either mechanism MAY be used for carrying multiple Evidence bundles.
+This specification places no restriction on mixing certificate types within the `certs` field.
+For example a non-X.509 Evidence signer certificate MAY chain to a trust anchor via a chain of X.509 certificates.
+It is up to the Attester and its Verifier to agree on supported certificate formats.

+By the nature of the PKIX ASN.1 classes [[RFC5912]], there are multiple ways to convey multiple Evidence statements: by including multiple copies of `attr-evidence` or `ext-evidence`, multiple values within the attribute or extension, and finally, by including multiple `EvidenceStatement`s within an `EvidenceBundle`.
+The latter is the preferred way to carry multiple Evidence statements.
+Implementations MUST NOT place multiple copies of `attr-evidence` into a PKCS#10 CSR due to the `COUNTS MAX 1` declaration, and SHOULD NOT place multiple copies of `EvidenceBundles` into an `AttributeSet`.
+In a CRMF CSR, implementers SHOULD NOT place multiple copies of `ext-evidence` and SHOULD NOT place multiple copies of `EvidenceBundles` into an `ExtensionSet`.

 ##  CertificateAlternatives